Genealogy-valued Feller diffusion

-The reader might wonder how all our results are related to the by now classical theory of the continuum random tree, short CRT.
+The reader might wonder how all our results are related to the by now classical theory of the \emph{continuum random tree}, short CRT.
 To make this connection we formulate rigorously two results, however the proof is kept quite short as this is not our main message.
 The genealogy of all individuals \emph{ever} alive which is really a tree (in the sense of an $\R$-tree) has been described for the genealogy of the Feller diffusion by the so called \emph{continuum random tree} (CRT) introduced originally by Aldous in \cite{Aldous90} and extended by Le Gall in \cite{LeGall93}.
-This object is of course a random variable and not a stochastic process and it is the latter for which the description we propose here is fruitful.
+This object is of course a random variable and \emph{not} a stochastic process and it is the latter for which the description of genealogies we propose here is fruitful.

+Our goal is not to develop this theory of these special $\M$-valued processes in detail, but rather to provide the link between the ``classical'' object CRT and the approach we develop here to obtain the time evolution of genealogies, as stochastic processes therefore not all details are provided here.

-We will now indicate how the continuum random tree builds up from an \emph{evolving process}, called $\mfU^{\mathrm{foss}}$ of \emph{random weighted $\R$-trees}, describing the population alive at \emph{some} time before or at the current time $t \ge 0$ and which includes also all the \emph{fossils} before time $t$ and the individuals alive at time $t$ as the force driving the evolution.
+We will now indicate how the continuum random tree builds up from an \emph{evolving process}, called $\mfU^{\mathrm{foss}}$ of \emph{random weighted $\R$-trees}, describing the population alive at \emph{some} time before or at the current time $t \ge 0$ and which includes also all the \emph{fossils} before time $t$ and the individuals alive at time $t$ as the force actually driving the evolution.